-The Dungeness Ruins were originally the home of Thomas Carnegie and his wife Lucy until it burned down.
-However, the remains make for interesting and beautiful photos.
+The Dungeness Ruins were originally the home of Thomas Carnegie and his wife Lucy, who owned 90% of Cumberland Island.
+The Carnegie family moved out of the large 59 room mansion in 1925.
+In 1959 the Dungeness Mansion ended up being burned down, allegedly by arson.
+However, the mansion ruins make for interesting and beautiful photos.

-These days, it is rare to find a beach that is undeveloped and unaltered by man, but here you can walk for miles on unspoiled beaches covered in shells and starfish – and you may even have it all to yourself if you are lucky!
+These days, it is rare to find a beach that is undeveloped and unaltered by man, but here you can walk for miles on unspoiled beaches covered in shells and starfish.
+You may even have it all to yourself if you are lucky!
+When we arrived by ferry to Cumberland Island, we knew we needed to go straight for a beach walk.
+It was so wonderful to be all alone on this stunning serene beach getting to see a beach this untouched is very hard to come by.

-With more than 50 miles of hiking trails that take you through maritime forests, wetlands and along beaches, you will never get bored.
+With more than 50 miles of hiking trails that take you through maritime forests, wetlands and along beaches, you will never get bored on Cumberland Island.
 Just make sure to bring plenty of water!
+While you can only get to Cumberland Island by boat you don’t need to make it a day trip as you can actually camp here.
+I couldn’t think of a more relaxing and peaceful place for a short camping weekend.

 This has got to be the coolest aspect of the entire island.
-Getting to see these majestic creatures in their natural habitat is breathtaking.
+Getting to see the Cumberland Island wild horses in their natural habitat is breathtaking.
+These beautiful wild horses are able to just freely roam the whole island.
+They estimate that over 120 wild horses consider Cumberland their home.
 And if you go in spring, you may even see babies!
+Seeing animals in their natural environment is really the only way to see them!

 A few things to know before you go:

 - Bring food and water!
-There is no place on the island to buy food or water, so make sure to pack a picnic along with anything else you may need.
+There is no place on the island to buy food or water, so make sure to pack a picnic along with anything else you may need while you are exploring Cumberland Island.

 - The passenger-only ferry to and from the island only runs a few times a day and picks up in St. Marys.
-The current price for a roundtrip ticket is $28 for each adult.
+The Cumberland Island Ferry costs $15 each way per adult, and you must book your return ticket when you purchase you ticket there.

 - Permitted camping is allowed and reservations are suggested.
 Apparently the star gazing is superb!